lonnieezell/Bonfire/bonfire/docs/bonfire_models.md

 Determines the type of field that is used to store created and modified dates.
 The possible values are:

 - ‘int’ - A Unix integer timestamp.
+(This is the default)
 - ‘datetime’ Is a MySQL Datetime field. ( YYYY-MM-DD HH:MM:SS )
 - ‘date’ is a MySQL Date field. ( YYYY-MM-DD )